knpuniversity/stripe/knpu/ep1-charging/checkout-form-javascript-handling.md

 When things work, the response comes back with a `token`, which we get via `response.id`.
 To send this to the server, we just smash it into a new input hidden field called... drumroll ... `stripeToken`.
 This is *precisely* what the embedded form did.
-Once the form is submitted, the controller will hum along like normal and keep working.
+Once the form is submitted, the controller will hum along like nothing ever changed.

 ## Testing the Error and Success